pereiraR3/pereiraR3/README.md

 - 🎓 Bachelor's in Computer Science from Federal University of Mato Grosso (UFMT) [August 2022 - 5 semester (IN PROGRESS)]
 - 💼 Currently working as a Full Stack Developer at Instituto de Computação (IC - UFMT) [2023-07 - 2024-07]
 - 👨🏻‍💻 Project Director at Infocorp with a Bachelor's in Computer Science from UFMT [2023-2024]
-- 👨🏻‍💻 Scholarship holder in RNP research project - Focused on networks, especially IDS [2024 started in March]
 ##

 <div align="center">